Paleo Strawberry Pie with Grass Fed Gelatin

 A quick note on the sweetener: Raw local honey is my typical sweetener of choice.
 It’s generally considered much healthier than refined sugar, but it’s still sweet.
 Experts tell us the taste buds can be trained: the sweeter our food, the sweeter we think it should be.
 And vice versa: cutting back on sweeteners will train our taste buds to be content with less and less sweetener.
 It’s definitely been true for me!

-Mine is a pretty low-sugar, low-sweetener household, so 2 TB honey is plenty for us.
+Mine is a pretty low-sugar, low-sweetener household, so 2 tablespoons of honey is plenty for us.
 I did make a second pie with twice as much honey (1/4 cup) just to test the difference.
 It was definitely sweeter!
 We’ll stick with the less sweetened version, though, which was plenty yummy.
 Suit yourself!Print

 Make the crust: